BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 6. Gmail Login Page Test Cases

-Test cases for Gmail Login page is similar to any other types of Login page:
+Test cases for the Gmail Login page are similar to any other Login page:

 1. Verify that the Gmail login page is accessible from the Gmail homepage.